- Founder of the St Vincent de Paul Society

 Gerald Ward was born in London 1806 and arrived in Australia on 7 September 1850 after being recruited to work in the Melbourne mission by the pioneer priest Fr Patrick Geoghegan.

-Fr Ward knew of the workings of the St Vincent de Paul Society and initiated its establishment in Australia on 5 March 1854 after witnessing the plight of people following the discovery of gold in Victoria.
+Fr Ward knew of the workings of the St Vincent de Paul Society and initiated its establishment in Australia at St Francis' Church in Melbourne on 5 March 1854 after witnessing the plight of people following the discovery of gold in Victoria.

 Gerald Ward died on 14 January 1858 aged 52.
 A newspaper noted that “he was one in whom many a widow and orphan had found a good friend.”
 His enduring legacy is founded in such friendship.